| Home | Photography | Diary | Travels | Treks |

 Caption

-Nearing the upper reaches of the lake, I reach a nature-made stage.
-It is a clearing with a view across to the now distant dam wall.
+Nearing the upper reaches of the lake, I reach a clearing with a view across to the now distant dam wall.
 The lake up here is a lot narrower with the steep hills now encroaching on either side.
-Apart from the dam wall, there are no other signs of civilisation, the city just mere kilometres away has completely disappeared.
-I relax in the tranquility of the lake before seeing two paddle boarders making their way up the lake in the distance.
+Apart from the dam wall, there are now no other signs of civilisation.

 Caption

 The forest thickens before I reach the upper Enoggera Creek just upstream from where it flows into the lake.
-The main firebreak track crosses the creek before continuing and turning to start following the other side of the lake towards the dam.
-Many fit hikers do this circuit, but today I'm heading up the range.
-From here there are several tracks heading up to the top of the ridge.
+From here, several tracks head up to different parts of the top of the ridge.
 I decide to follow the track less travelled, the Long Range Walking Track.
-Once a popular track, now faded away and largely overgrown, I follow it just above the creek as it passes through a pretty rocky gorge in rainforest.
-Fortunately it is not too overgrown and faded pink ribbons lead the way along this hiker's treasure hunt.
+Once a popular track, it has in recent years become forgotten and largely overgrown, I follow it just above the creek as it passes through a pretty rocky gorge in rainforest.

 Caption

-After nearly an hour of following Enoggera Creek upstream, I reach a clearing at Holman's Break, a steep firebreak shooting steeply up the range in either direction.
+After nearly an hour of following Enoggera Creek upstream, I reach a clearing at Holman's Break, a steep firebreak shooting steeply up the range on either side.
 Seeing the track I have been following almost completely disappears, I decide to rest here beside the tranquil pool in the creek.
-I watch the bubbles in this hidden valley oasis feeling like the VIP section of tranquility.

 Caption

-Summoning my inner mountain goat, I cross the stream just below the pool before starting the conquest of Holman's Break, rising surprisinly steep up the side of the valley.
-As I trudge my way uphill, the creek below quickly transforms into a mere ribbon of water, waving goodbye to the rainforest as dry eucalyptus forest takes its place.
-The loose rock underfoot slows progress, but I persist, knowing this climb is the overture to a symphony of ascents.
-Fortunately the initial struggle quickly changes to a moderate ascent along the top of a spur leading towards the ridge's apex.
+After crossing the stream just below the pool before starting the Holman's Break climb, steeply rising up the side of the valley.
+As I trudge my way uphill, the creek below quickly transforms into a mere ribbon of water, quickly leaving the rainforest as dry eucalyptus forest takes its place.
+The loose rock underfoot slows progress.
+Fortunately the track soon changes to a moderate ascent along the top of a spur leading towards the top of the ridge.

 Caption

-Rising over a hundred metres above the creek, now completely hidden, I reach the end of the firebreak, greeted by a T intersection where the four wheel drive track known as Boundary Road struts along the top of the ridge.
-From here I turn right to follow the ridge uphill, where the occasional cyclist or long distance jogger passes me on this otherwise unused dirt road along the top of the ridge.
+Rising over a hundred metres above the creek, now completely hidden, I reach the end of the firebreak, greeted by a T intersection where the four wheel drive track known as Boundary Road runs along the top of the ridge.
+From here I turn right to follow the ridge uphill, where the occasional cyclist or long distance jogger passes me on this otherwise unused dirt road.

 Caption

-Embarking on a rollercoaster ride of ever increasing elevation, Boundary Road track becomes my trusty companion for hours as I slowly approach today's destination. it's like a scenic dance, rising and falling with the whims of the range's contours, sidling around the lofty hills like a hiking connoisseur.
+Boundary Road track continues to gain elevation as I slowly approach today's destination.
 The ridge continues ascending towards the top of the range at Mount Nebo.
 The occasional firebreak and track crosses this track, forming a labyrinth of walking wonders of over seven hundred kilometres in this national park.
 With a mission to achieve, I resist the call of these side tracks as I continue onwards and upwards.

 Caption

-The sun is sinking low as I reach Scrub Road Remote Bush Camp, perched atop a four hundred metre high rounded hill covered in the same eucalytus forest I have been hiking through all afternoon.
+The sun is sinking low when I finally reach Scrub Road Remote Bush Camp.
+It is perched atop a four hundred metre high rounded hill covered in the same eucalytus forest I have been hiking through all afternoon.
 Here I pitch my bivvy tent near the rustic shelter before following a side track down to the headwaters of Enoggera Creek.
-Returning to base, the camp welcomes me back with open arms.
-As I relax and cook dinner in the shelter, it's surreal to think I'm just a day's stroll from suburbia and two days hike from the centre of a major city.
-Tonight is the first of several nights' solitude in the secret retreat of the D'Aguilar National Park.
+Upon returning I relax and cook dinner in the shelter.
+Tonight is the first of several nights' solitude as I traverse the length of D'Aguilar National Park.

 PreviousNext